 Director of Culinary Services - Larry Zilliox is the Director of Culinary Services at the Warrior Retreat at Bull Run and creator and Team Lead for the Visiting Chef Program.
 The Visiting Chef Program partners with exceptional volunteer chefs who come to the Warrior Retreat and create extraordinary meals for our wounded warriors and their families.
 Larry is a retired Virginia private investigator who has written for PI Magazine, is a board member of the Virginia Professional Investigators PAC, and the Professional Investigators and Security Association and formerly involved with Children's Health Care is a Legal Duty (CHILD, Inc.) and the elder abuse advocacy organization Elder Angels.

-Program Coordinator - Medlee is the Finance Program Coordinator who manages and coordinates all things financial at Willing Warriors.
-Medlee started volunteering with Willing Warriors in May 2014.
-Medlee was born and raised in Virginia.
-Falls Church, Arlington (graduated from Wakefield High School), and Fairfax were her homes before getting married in 1982.
-She worked for Fairfax County Dept of Information Technology for over 30 years working on contracts, accounts payable/receivable, bookkeeping, and budgeting among other duties.
-After retiring in 2004, she worked miscellaneous part-time jobs to keep busy until she found the data entry work at Willing Warriors.
-Willing Warriors is special to Medlee because of her father’s Navy history in WWII and her nephew is active-duty Navy.
+Finance Coordinator / Executive Assistant - Medlee Bean was born and raised in Virginia.
+She graduated from Wakefield High School and then moved to Fairfax, where she met her husband and got married in 1982.
+She is the Program Coordinator who is responsible for all personnel processing and managing the financial records and budget at Willing Warriors.
+Medlee started volunteering with Willing Warriors in May 2014 assisting with the bookkeeping.
+She worked for Fairfax County Dept of Information Technology for over 30 years working with hardware and software contracts, accounts payable/receivable, personnel processing, and budgeting among other duties.
+Willing Warriors is special to Medlee because of her father’s Navy history in WWII.
+Her nephew is active-duty Navy